JiaxinZHANG97/Sound-Speed-Estimation/README.md

 ### mLOC calculation

-MATLAB script xxx calculates the lag one coherence, selects a region of interest surrounding a target, and finds the maximum spatial coherence.
+MATLAB script mLOC.m calculates the lag one coherence, selects a region of interest surrounding a target, and finds the maximum spatial coherence.

 This script also computes 6 image quality metrics, including lateral FWHM, axial FWHM, contrast, CNR, SNR, and gCNR.